monome/docs/docs/norns/index.md

 That last line is a link back to the thread number.
 There's a chicken-egg situation with starting a thread and uploading the project, so you may want to edit and upload your project just after creating a thread.

 Alternatively you can host your project as a github repository by simply cloning your project into the `dust/code/` folder.
 We're working on infrastructure to integrate more closely with `git`, but in the meantime we suggest using `ssh` to manage this.
 In the project thread you can then link to a master download or most recent release.

+## UPDATE

+Updates to the core norns software can be installed easily via the SYSTEM menu.
+You must first be connected to the internet via wifi and have at least 400M free disk space.
+If a new version is available you will be prompted to continue installing.
+Audio will be disabled during this time.
+Note that the download time may be a few minutes, have patience.
+Upon completion you'll be notified of success or failure, then the unit will shut down after confirmation.

+**If you are running 181101 or earlier you'll need to first upgrade to 190405 using the old system.**

+### MANUAL UPDATE

 ## HELP